Why do we encourage students to be more physically active during their studies?

 Bringing up physical activity at educational institutions

 Physical activity can be a sensitive topic of discussion, but there is no need to avoid talking about it.
 At schools, physical activity is brought up with a low threshold by using the model of the City of Helsinki.
 In the model, a student welfare worker charts the student’s relationship with physical activity through a short series of questions.
-The purpose is to refer the student to the school’s physical activity coach.
-Together, they can find an enjoyable and motivating form of physical activity for the student.
+The aim is to help students find the city's sports services.

 Background material